philipbrowne/philipbrowne/README.md

 Front-End Collaborative Project using JavaScript, Bootstrap, jQuery, ViteJS, and NPM for [Mintbean.io](https://mintbean.io/) Hiring Hackathon.

-Winner of Mintbean Star Award for "exemplary achievement in the field of web development"
+Mintbean Star Award Winner for "exemplary achievement in the field of web development"

 Utilized jQuery in conjunction with Bootstrap to create DRY code.